ahmadtc1/Autonomous-Motion/README.md

 The analog file writes to the motors using continuous values between 0 and 255, allowing for a more precise write.

-When I first used the digital values, the robot would not navigate in a perfectly straight path, and so I utliised analog values and callibrated the motor writes so that the robot would follow a straighter path.
+When I first used the digital values, the robot would not navigate in a perfectly straight path, and so I utilised analog values and callibrated the motor writes so that the robot would follow a straighter path.

 ### Image
 ![Robot](/Images/robot.jpg)